spongebob888/shadowquic/PROTOCOL.typ

 ```
 UDP Associate command is carried by bistream called *control stream*.
 For each datagram received from local socket or remote socket a control header consists of `SOCKSADDR` and `CONTEXT ID` is sent.
 If `CONTEXT ID` has been sent in the past which indicates the destination address has been cached, then this header could been skipped.

+For each connection, implementation must maintain two `CONTEXT ID` spaces.
+One is for client to server direction.
+The other is for server to client direction.
+These two id spaces are independent.

 *control stream* doesn't send payload.
 The payload is carried by unistream or datagram extension chosen by user.
 Control stream *MUST* remain alive during udp association task.